Linux-project/rclone-wiki/How-to-enable-VSS-for-rclone.md

 2. Create a symbolc link to the snapshot.
 3. Run rclone with the source as c:\snapshot\data\, not c:\data\.
 4. Delete the symbolc link.

 Note that c:\snapshot\ is a temporaty link only accessible while exec.cmd is running. when exec.cmd exits, the snapshot is removed by Windows operating system.

-I find it confusing, that c:\snapshot\ is a mirror image of c:\; when writing more complex scripts, this confusion was leading to errors.
+I find it confusing, that c:\snapshot\ is a mirror image of c:\.
+When I was writing more complex scripts, this confusion was leading to errors.
 So I will give you 3 workarounds for clear code for exec.cmd.

 --- Use SUBST command.